ahans30/Binoculars/README.md

 We introduce Binoculars, a state-of-the-art method for detecting AI-generated text.
 Binoculars is a zero-shot and domain-agnostic (requires no training data) method.
-It is based on a simple idea: most decoder-only, causal language models are trained on highly similar data like Common Crawl, The Pile, etc. More details about the results can be found in our paper titled **Spotting LLMs with Binoculars: Zero-Shot Detection of Machine-Generated Text**.
+It is based on a simple idea: most decoder-only, causal language models have a huge overlap in pretraining datasets, for e.g. Common Crawl, Pile, etc.
+More details about the method and results can be found in our paper **Spotting LLMs with Binoculars: Zero-Shot Detection of Machine-Generated Text**.

 ## Getting Started